EU-MDR – Medical Device Regulation

 Translation falls under the umbrella of localization services.
 If you already have a localization strategy in place, only a few adjustments are needed to maximize product translation efforts:

-- Keep track of terminology.
-Record new terms that are added and old terms that should no longer be used along with explanations for why the change was made.
+• Keep track of terminology.
+Record new terms that are added and old terms that should no longer be used.
+Include explanations for why the change was made.

-- Keep information consistent.
-This might mean investing in a new quality management system to better ensure that content information across all languages is uniform.
+• Keep information consistent.
+This might mean investing in a new quality management system.
+A QMS will help you and your company ensure that content information across all languages is uniform.

-- Keep stakeholders informed.
-Content creation teams should represent the interests of marketing, R&D, compliance, etc. in order to ensure that all requirements are met and all relevant information is provided.
+• Keep stakeholders informed.
+Content creation teams should represent the interests of marketing, R&D, compliance, etc. This ensures that all requirements are met, and all relevant information is provided.

 The MediaLocate’s life sciences team is built from localization industry veterans who are experienced in medical device translation as reflected by our ISO 13485 certification.
 And after passing our 2021 audit, we are ready and raring to help medical device companies meet new EU-MDR requirements and reach wider audiences.